Tropical Storm Elsa gaining strength, lashing Florida Keys

 Three to 5 inches of rainfall with localized totals of up to 8 inches of rain are expected through Wednesday across the Keys and into southwest and western portions of the Florida Peninsula.
 The forecast included the possibility of tornadoes across South Florida Tuesday morning and across the upper peninsula later in the day.

-Forecasters predicted Elsa would then hit coastal Georgia and South Carolina.
+Forecasters predicted Elsa would hit coastal Georgia and South Carolina after Florida.
 Georgia's coast was under a tropical storm watch, as was the South Carolina coast from the Mouth of St. Marys River to South Santee River.
+Forecasters said tornadoes could strike in the eastern Carolinas and Virginia as Elsa moves north.

+The storm surge could reach five feet over normally dry land in the Tampa Bay area if Elsa passes at high tide, forecasters said.
+Commander Col. Ben Jonsson said only essential personnel were being allowed Tuesday morning on MacDill Air Force Base, which is located along the bay on the South Tampa peninsula.

+Elsa’s westward shift spared the lower Florida Keys a direct hit, but the islands were still getting plenty of rain and wind on Tuesday.
+Tropical storm warnings were posted for the Florida Keys from Craig Key westward to the Dry Tortugas and for the west coast of Florida from Flamingo northward to the Ochlockonee River.

 Cuban officials evacuated 180,000 people against the possibility of heavy flooding from a storm that already battered several Caribbean islands, killing at least three people.
 But Elsa spent Sunday and much of Monday sweeping parallel to Cuba’s southern coast, sparing most of the island from significant effects.